bhumikagupta/cmps-296/README.md

 i) Clone the github.
 ii) Follow the instructions at https://github.com/brendano/stanford_corenlp_pywrapper to access stanford-corenlp-full-2016-10-31 and place it in the package folder. iii) The data for the program can be found on https://drive.google.com/open?id=0B4Jkiq5YTLXISjdMR1E4X1dGZ1k.
-Put all the files in a data folder. iv) Run Final.py for the bot to start answering the questions.
+Download the folder. iv) Run Final.py for the bot to start answering the questions.